Skip to main content

 16 mentions Positive Neutral Negative

-• “Like all the SE games, the deep research trees, customizable ships, production and fleet management, and easy-to-load custom ship models make the game endlessly replayable.”
+• “Like all the space empire games, the deep research trees, customizable ships, production and fleet management, and easy to load custom ship models, make the game endlessly replayable.”

 • “The design team should steal UI ideas from other, better games -- the original Masters of Orion is ancient, but more playable.”

-• “Underneath the underwhelming, clumsy, and confusing interface is a very intelligent 4X game with more choices and replayability than its more glamorous competition (looking at you, GalCiv 2).
-It must be modded to show its full potential (Capt Kwok's balance mod).”
+• “Underneath the underwhelming, clumsy, and confusing interface is a very intelligent 4X game with more choices and replayability than its more glamorous competition (looking at you GalCiv 2); it must be modded to show its full potential (Captain Kwok's balance mod).”

-• “Replay value: depending on your mood, as this game for me is mood dependent: should I spend hours tailoring a civilization around a specific goal or should I just mess with the AI and just build like crazy?”
+• “Replay value depends on your mood: should I spend hours tailoring a civilization around a specific goal or just mess with the AI and build like crazy?”

 • music